khulnasoft-lab/design.khulnasoft.com/contents/content/punctuation.md

 ## Case

 Use sentence case for titles, headings, labels, menu items, and buttons.
 Use title case when referring to [features](https://about.gitlab.com/features/) or [products](https://about.gitlab.com/products/).
-Note that some features are also objects (e.g. “Merge Requests” and “Merge requests”).
+Note that some features are also objects (for example, “Merge Requests” and “Merge requests”).

 | Do | Don’t |
 | --- | --- |